 - Water-resistant to withstand sweat, a splash of raindrops, a quick swim or a few tears of joy.

 - Elasticity so the product “moves” with your skin, without cracking, creasing or flaking off.

 A Flaw-Fixer for Face & Body

 One example of a product that has all of these qualities and is equally suited for face and body is Dermaflage, a topical filler that fills in recessed scars.
-Its silicone base creates a smooth, even surface, and further camouflages with precise color-matching and a special texturizing pad that achieves the look and feel of real skin.
+Its silicone base creates a smooth, even surface, and further camouflages with precise colour-matching and a special texturizing pad that achieves the look and feel of real skin.
 It lasts up to 36 hours, eliminating the stress and inconvenience of having to re-apply throughout the day or night.
-Visit https://dermaflage.com to learn more.
+Visit http://dermaflage.com.au to learn more.